Junk Jack: Reception

 Slide to Play described the game as fun and addictive, while 148Apps deemed it a must-own for lovers of the sandbox-crafting genre.
 Pocket Gamer noted that it had a high learning curve, but that it was enjoyable once the player eased into it.
 It even said it was better than Minecraft: Pocket Edition.

 Junk Jack X

 The game has a Metacritic rating of 83% based on 7 critic reviews.

 Touch Arcade noted that it added new features to the sandbox, and built upon its prequels success, without drastically reinventing the genre.
 Pocket Gamer reasoned that the game wouldn't convert non-believers to the genre.
 Gamezebo appreciated the extra easing-in the game does to help keep players who may have left Junk Jack due to frustration over difficulty.

-At April 27, Pixbits released Junk Jack X for steam, but they have now returned the game to the original title "Junk Jack".